 Good Hotel Guide Review

-Grand Hall, 2 drawing rooms, library, 3 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 50-acre grounds, parking.
+Grand Hall, lounge, library, restaurant, bar/bistro, family/private dining room, in-room TV (Freeview), function facilities, civil wedding licence, 50-acre grounds, EV charging, public rooms wheelchair accessible.

 Amex, MC, Visa.